 There are daily tours of the winery in four languages (Spanish, English, French and German).
 Tasting experiences for Montilla wine beginners are also on offer as well as an in-house restaurant -called Las Llares- where visitors can try some tapas and wines.

 The family also makes red wines in Extremadura (Palacio Quemado) since the late 1990s.
-The arrival of Envínate as consultants proved so successful that their partnership continues in Montilla Moriles, where they are trying to bring to light the different terroirs in Montilla in line with the unfortified, terroir-driven Palominos that are currently thriving in Jerez.
+Envínate consulted successfully for a time here and help later to develop a new project in Montilla Moriles to bring to light different terroirs in line with the unfortified, terroir-driven Palominos that are currently thriving in Jerez.